amazon-biobank/register-services/README.md

 Before running you need to make sure that some config files are setted correctly.
 Those are:

 1. `.env` in the root folder (there is a example.env with the needed information).
-2. `hyperledger-register-service/src/local_fabric_connection.json` should be the same as the network that we are gonna use, having at least 1 CA and 1 CA peer.
-3. `hyperledger-register-service/src/config.json` should have the CA identification and the correct admin credentials.
+2. `hyperledger-register-service/src/config.json` should have the CA identification and the correct admin credentials.

 You should also make sure of the following:

 1. If you want to be able to delete credentials so the user can register again if they are lost you must change the following file in your network `<network>/organizations/fabric-ca/<usedCA>/fabric-ca-server-config.yaml` adding the key `allowremove: true` at `cfg -> identities`.
-2. You should enroll the admin to the current network CA with the command `node enrollAdmin.js` in the hyperledger-register-service src  folder.
-(Remember to do it again if the network changes).

 ### Running

-To run after the setup you can use:

-`docker-compose up`

-If you made some changes in a service, you need to rebuild and recreate the docker images.
-To do this:
-1. `docker-compose build --no-cache`
-2. `docker-compose up --force-recreate`
+Use the script start.sh in order to start the service.

+By simply calling `./start.sh` you may start the service.
+But if you need to recreate a brand new admin.id identity because the Blockchain has been restarted, call it with `./start.sh new-admin`.
+For help: ``./start.sh help`.

 ### FYI